fantinodavide/squadjs-alt-checker/README.md

 ## AltChecker

 ### Commands
-`!altcheck <steamID/eosID/IP>` usable on discord and in-game. will start a manual check of a specific player
+`!altcheck <steamID/eosID/IP/playerName>` usable on discord and in-game. will start a manual check of a specific player. the player name can only be used for online players

 ### Example configuration
 ```json